UnbendableStraw/homepod-restore/README.md

 # How to restore the first generation A1639 Apple HomePod!

-> [!WARNING]
-> 18.2 will be released soon, and 18.1 will become unsigned and unrestorable.
-It's unknown yet whether we will be able to use the same steps / tools to restore with.
-There may be more work needed for USB Restores to continue working with 18.2+.
-We will know when it is released!

 ## Disclaimer

 READ THROUGH THE COMPLETE GUIDE FIRST BEFORE TOUCHING **_ANYTHING!_** Then, re-read it again before you attempt an actual restore, as steps / software may have changed.